prabhat997/Links-for-languages/README.md

 # Links-for-languages

-This link is for javaScript developers. https://github.com/leonardomso/33-js-concepts
+1.This link is for javaScript developers. https://github.com/leonardomso/33-js-concepts